mpolinowski/express-static/README.md

  sudo npm install pm2@latest -g
 ```

-To update PM2 in memory
+To update PM2 to the latest version and update version in memory
 ```
  sudo npm install pm2@latest -g